-- In response to COVID-19, all KCKPL locations are closed until further notice.
+- In response to COVID-19, access inside of all libraries will be closed until further notice.

-- Starting June 1st during limited hours, we are offering curbside hold pickup.
-Click here to find out how curbside hold pickup will work and during what limited hours you will be able to pickup your holds.
+- Monday through Friday during limited hours at all branches, we are offering curbside hold pickup.
+Click here to find out how curbside hold pickup will work.

-- All current checkout due dates will be extended.
-Our digital movies, music, and ebooks can be accessed at any time on our eCommunity at ecommunity.kckpl.org.
+- Our digital movies, music, and ebooks can be accessed at any time on our eCommunity at ecommunity.kckpl.org.

 Kansas City, Kansas Public Library is actively monitoring the spread of COVID-19 or coronavirus within our area.
 Please refer to this page for any updates to library programs and services as well as to find helpful information from trusted resources about this virus.
 Updates will also be posted to the library's social media pages.

 Facebook | Twitter | Instagram